Bad Faith: The Way of the Cross in Our Time

 Joy and hope as spiritual practices of resistance, and

-Practical organizing that meets people where they are.
+Practical organizing that meets people where they are to take collective action.

 An Invitation

-But the real work happens in our daily lives—in how we practice democracy in our church meetings, how we build relationships across political difference, how we embody the radical hospitality and justice that Jesus demonstrated.
+But the real work happens in our daily lives—in how we practice democracy in our church meetings, how we build relationships across political differences while protecting each other from harm, and how we embody the radical hospitality and justice that Jesus demonstrated.

 The Christian nationalists in Bad Faith offered their followers a sense of participating in prophecy, of having a special relationship with God, of finding spiritual home.
-Our challenge and opportunity is to offer these same deep spiritual needs through the actual gospel—one that includes everyone, seeks justice for the marginalized, and builds beloved community rather than tearing down democracy.
+Our challenge and opportunity is to respond to these same deep spiritual needs through the actual gospel—one that includes everyone, seeks justice for the marginalized, and builds beloved community rather than tearing down democracy and our people.